Resumption Of Production In China To Keep Oil Prices Afloat Rather Than OPEC+ - Economist - UrduPoint

 Resumption Of Production In China To Keep Oil Prices Afloat Rather Than OPEC+ - Economist

-Oil prices will stabilize and stay at a level of $30-35 per barrel over the next months due to the resumption of production in China rather than the new OPEC+ deal, Dr. Mamdouh G. Salameh, an international oil economist, told Sputnik
+Oil prices will stabilize and stay at a level of $30-35 per barrel over the next months due to the resumption of production in China rather than the new oil producers deal, Dr. Mamdouh G. Salameh, an international oil economist, told Sputnik

-OPEC+ oil producers reached a new agreement on Sunday to collectively reduce oil production by 9.7 million barrels a day for two months, starting from May 1.
-The total decrease in oil production could exceed 15 million barrels of oil per day if the G20 nations were taken into account.
+OPEC+ countries, as well as oil producers from the wider G20 group of nations such as the US, Brazil and Canada, reached a new agreement on Sunday to reduce oil production by 9.7 million barrels a day for two months within the OPEC+ group starting from May 1, and possibly up to 15 million barrels of oil per day with G20 nations taken into account.
 The oil prices already reacted to the news about the accord and increased by some 4-7 percent earlier on Monday.

 "There is one positive sign, namely China's resuming its economic activities after it successfully managed to virtually control the coronavirus outbreak and open the country.
 China will be hugely thirsty for crude oil.
 This factor will help prevent oil prices from sliding downward and could also enable prices to stabilize at 30-35 US Dollar a barrel," Salameh, who serves as a visiting professor of energy economics at the London-based ESCP Europe business school, said.